vikramsvdd/SDLC_Team5_Schrodinger-sCats/1.Requirements/README.md

 # 4. Build Requirements

-Since this is an user friendly project,the user gets to choose the desired operation to be performed to obtain the required output.The input given is a discrete time signal [1D array], for which the appropriate output is displayed [1D].
+Accordinglt to the project it may contains user friendly nature,which helps that the user gets to choose the desired operation to be performed to obtain the required output.The input given is a discrete time signal [1D array], for which the appropriate output is displayed [1D].

 # 5.Identify Features